 NOTE: Do not keep the door open as on other electric ovens.
 Unlike other electric ovens, the broil element will only stay on with the door closed.
 This gives you the high heat you need for broiling.
 However, if you leave the door open, the broil element will go off.

 4. Press Broil pad.

-Once for Maxi Broil (See "Oven settings" on page 11 for description of Maxi Broil.)
+Once for Maxi Broil (See the "Oven settings" section for description of Maxi Broil.)